Margha/2020-10-06-TVET/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Tegbar-id Politechnic , Mexico Square, Addis Ababa Ethiopia"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "ICT Department"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "ET"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
+language: "English / Amharic"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "9.033140"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "38.750080"       # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Oct.
 19 - 21, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")